Helping Youth Attain Science Literacy

 By Mandy McDougall (SCWIST Digital Content Creator and Youth Engagement Committee Member)

-Have you ever heard a scientific statement or read a headline making a claim about science and thought to yourself, “Is that really true?”
+Have you ever heard a scientific statement or read a headline claiming science and thought to yourself, “Is that really true?”

 What exactly is science literacy?
 Science literacy, also referred to as scientific literacy, describes the ability to think critically about scientific information.
 A person does not need to be a scientist to have a high level of science literacy.
 Rather, science literacy is an important skill for anyone who accesses information through reading, watching, or listening — in other words, it’s an important skill for us all.